What are your plans for the year ahead? As ideas are formed and goals set, you may picture yourself moving forward in a shiny new vehicle.

 Review your budget

 Start off by reviewing your household budget to see where you may have room for an auto payment.
-Whether you’re intending to replace your car, buy your first vehicle or purchase an additional ride, consider what adjustments you might need to make to your expenditure so that you can comfortably accommodate a new expense.
-What if you haven’t created a budget for your finances?
-Don’t worry, it’s easy to do and Chrysler Capital’s budgeting video and article will help.
-As you go, think about the other vehicle expenses you will incur, including insurance, fuel and maintenance.
+Whether you intend to replace your car, buy your first vehicle or purchase an additional ride, consider what adjustments you might need to make to your expenditure so that you can comfortably accommodate a new expense.

 Get your trade-in value, think about money down

-If you’re planning to replace your car, look up its trade-in value to get an idea of what the dealer will pay for it and how that could reduce the financing costs of your new purchase.
+If you’re planning to replace your car, look up its trade-in value to get an idea of what the dealer will pay for it and how that could reduce the financing costs of your purchase.
+A down payment is another good way to reduce those costs, so assess how much money you may want to pay upfront.

 Check your auto contract

 Many people in the market for a new car will already be making payments on their existing vehicle, and if that’s your position, find out how much you still owe and whether the amount is more or less than your trade-in.
 This information, together with your budget, will help you decide upon next steps.
-There are a few options here, which include waiting to purchase a car until you’ve paid down more of your outstanding balance; waiting until you’ve paid off the car completely or going ahead and trading in now.
-Shoppers who trade in while owing more than their vehicle is worth often choose to roll the balance into the financing for their new vehicle.
-Keep in mind that choosing this option will increase your borrowing costs as you’ll effectively be paying off your old and new car together.

 Review your credit

 Check your credit scores to help set the expectation for your borrowing costs.
 Credit scores are a key factor in most auto lending decisions and the higher your score, the better your chances of approval and receiving favorable terms, including the interest rate.
-You can check your credit scores in a number of ways.
-Many credit card companies provide a score for free within customer account details; non-profit credit counselors can often provide a free score, while there are also credit score services and paid options.

 If your score is not what you’d like it to be, these guidelines from the Consumer Financial Protection Bureau may help you build your score: